lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/ArenaNav.jpg" width=300>

-To unlock the Designer's Reflection from the current exclusive set, you must finish the weekly competition in the appropriate Tier or higher.
+To unlock the Designer's Reflection from the current Diamond Arena Exclusive set, you must finish the weekly competition in the appropriate Tier or higher.
 To see which Tier you need to finish in, tap `Shop` in the bottom right corner to be taken to the Arena Shop, then tap `Exchange` to see the Diamond Arena Exclusive Clothing set.

 <img src="https://lyn-f.github.io/DR-guide/arenashopnav1.jpg" width=300>